isomerpages/agd-corp/_careers-at-agd/Explore Careers/Finance Associates Programme.md

 sharing and engaging discussions with senior policy-makers and finance leaders.</p>
 <h3>Deployment Stints</h3>
-<p>The deployment stints of Finance Associates will include attachments to
+<p>During your deployment stints, you will be attached to AGD's directorates
-AGD’s directorates to learn more about the central roles and functions fulfilled by AGD.&nbsp; Some Finance Associates may also be attached to ministries and statutory boards to provide financial administration support.</p>
+to learn more about our central roles and functions.
+You will also have the opportunity to work outside AGD through attachments to ministries and statutory boards.</p>
 <h3>Mentoring</h3>
-<p>To help the Finance Associates quickly familiarise with the working environment,
+<p>To help you quickly adapt to the working environment, you will be paired
-we will assign a buddy to provide support and answer any queries while settling into the new job.</p>
+with a buddy who will provide support and answer your queries as you settle into your new role.
+You will also receive guidance on your professional development and career aspirations through mentorship by our Senior Leaders.</p>
-<p>At the same time, we will assign mentors to all of our Finance Associates.
-Besides providing guidance on the professional development and career aspirations, the mentors will also help assess the performance and progress of associates.</p>
 <h3>Post Associates Programme</h3>
+<p>Upon graduation from the programme, you will participate in a central
-<p>There will be 2 to 3 structured postings, within AGD and/or the ministries
-and statutory boards, in the first six to seven years to equip Finance Associates with the necessary experiences and skillsets through a spectrum of functions and areas to prepare them to take on supervisory roles in the future.</p>
+posting exercise called "One Career, Many Opportunities" (OCMO) where you will choose from many available roles based on your desired Route of Advancement (RoA), within AGD and/or across ministries and statutory boards.
+These postings aim to equip you with the necessary experience and skillsets across a spectrum of functions and areas, preparing you to take on supervisory roles in the future.</p>
 <p></p>
 <h3>How To Apply</h3>
 <p>Click on the <a href="https://jobs.careers.gov.sg/?a=Accountant-General%27s+Department" rel="noopener nofollow" target="_blank">link</a> to